Connie Hawkins: Lawsuit against the NBA

-During the time Hawkins was traveling with the Globetrotters, he filed a $6 million lawsuit against the NBA, claiming the league had unfairly banned him from participation and that there was no substantial evidence linking him to gambling activities.
-Hawkins's lawyers suggested that he participate in the new American Basketball Association (ABA) as a way to establish his talent level as adequate to participate in the NBA, as well as an immediate source of income.
-Before playing in the ABA, Hawkins also played semi-professionally in a local industrial league called the Young Men's and Women's Hebrew Association for a team called the Porky Chedwicks up until the summer of 1967.
-Also by this time, Hawkins was facing financial troubles from looking after his wife's brother, who was mentally challenged, as well as his own children.
+Before playing in the ABA Hawkins played semi-professionally in a local industrial league called the Young Men's and Women's Hebrew Association, for a team called the Porky Chedwicks up until the summer of 1967.
+At that time, Hawkins was facing financial troubles from looking after his wife's brother, who was mentally challenged; as well as his own family and blind mother.